patrickrnelson/python-server/README.md

 ## Setup

-- Run a postgresql server.
+- Run a postgresql database.
 - See the database.sql file to get a database setup using Postico.
 - Install psychopg2 following the instructions in the provided URL.
 - Open a Postman GET request and type `localhost:5000/allconsoles` into the address bar.